Columbia Mayor's Youth Council

 The Application Process

-Columbia Mayor's Youth Council applications can be viewed/downloaded here or pick one up through your school’s guidance office.
+The 2022-2023 Columbia Mayor's Youth Council applications can be viewed/downloaded here when available or pick one up through your school’s guidance office.
 Once completed, applications are to be emailed to the liaison to the CMYC, Ms. Jacey Bomar.
 Emails are to be titled “ATTN: Columbia Mayor’s Youth Council Application” and are to be sent to email@example.com.
 Applications may also be mailed to City Hall.
 The address line is to be “Jacey Bomar; ATTN: Columbia Mayor’s Youth Council Application; 700 N. Garden St; Columbia, TN 38401”.

 Jacey Bomar, City Liaison